micmejia/bible-dump/NKJV/Deuteronomy/Deut 33.md

 Yes, He loves the people; All His saints _are_ in Your hand; They sit down at Your feet; _Everyone_ receives Your words.

 ###### 4
-Moses [^a]commanded a law for us, A heritage of the congregation of Jacob.
+Moses commanded a law for us, A heritage of the congregation of Jacob.

 ###### 5
 And He was King in Jeshurun, When the leaders of the people were gathered, All the tribes of Israel together.